FauziSeptians/fe-boilerplate/README.md

 # Frontend Boilerplate

-Mengulang setup project frontend dari nol itu melelahkan dan buang waktu.
-Template ini hadir sebagai solusi untuk mempercepat proses inisialisasi project baru berbasis Next.js..
-Cukup clone, install, dan langsung mulai coding!
+Repeating frontend project setup from scratch is tedious and time-consuming.
+This template is here as a solution to accelerate the initialization process of new Next.js-based projects.
+Simply clone, install, and start coding right away!

 ## Getting Started

-#### Clone repo atau gunakan sebagai template
+#### Clone repository or use as template
 `use this template`

 #### Install dependencies
 `npm install`

-#### Jalankan development server
+#### Run development server
 `npm run dev`

 ## Tech Stack